intel/zephyr.js/docs/aio.md

 Pass a function for `callback` that will be called later when the result is obtained.

-Note: This function will probably be replaced with a version that instead returns a promise.
+*NOTE: This function will probably be replaced with a version that instead returns a promise.*

 ### AIOPin.on